 My travels have taken me to countries like South Korea, Japan, New Zealand, Prague, Helsinki, and Ukraine for the last six years.
 I live in cities for 30 to 90 days, immersing myself in the local culture and learning more about our world.

 Let’s learn what you need to know before becoming a digital nomad.

-When you search digital nomad online, the first thing you see is a ton of photos of people sitting on the beach, working on their laptop, sipping a cocktail.
+When you search digital nomad online, the first thing you see is a ton of photos of people sitting on the beach, working on their laptops, sipping a cocktail.
 This is not the reality of the nomad lifestyle.

-Through the year, you will find me in cities like Seoul, Tokyo, then affordable cities like Bangkok, Kuala Lumpur and Eastern European cities.
+Throughout the year, you will find me in cities like Seoul, and Tokyo, then affordable cities like Bangkok, Kuala Lumpur, and Eastern European cities.

 You will find some digital nomads who can only afford to live in hostels and stay most of the year in cities like Chiang Mai.